We've been trying the excellent Swim Fin. Much better than armbands for teaching your kids to swim.

-Unfortunately, if they have gotten used to armbands, when they are removed it can have the opposite effect, lowering their confidence in the water, putting further obstacles in the way of learning to swim.
+Unfortunately, if they have gotten used to armbands when removed, it can have the opposite effect, lowering their confidence in the water and putting further obstacles in the way of learning to swim.

 We tried our four-year-old on a small child's buoyancy aid designed for swimming.

 It wasn't long before he was using his arms and naturally started swimming between us.

 This was a major improvement over armbands, but it still had a few problems.

 - The arms were free, but the buoyancy around his body still made him bob like a cork.
 To get onto his front to swim, he had to fight against the buoyancy in the jacket.

 - The fit wasn't great either and would rise up his body, making it very uncomfortable.